-3.4.1 Control on the Piste
+2.4.1 Control on the Piste

 - A final check of weapons, clothing and equipment is made by the Referee on the piste at the beginning of each bout.
 Any electrical equipment rejected during this control may be repaired in a facility assigned by the Organising Committee, but only after the control of all other competitors' equipment has been completed. - ii) The Referee will in every case before each bout ensure that the guarantee label is present on each pentathlete's clothing; that each pentathlete is using appropriate chest protection; that the blade and mask of each pentathlete is marked; and that the insulation of the wires inside the guard and the pressure and travel of the spring in the point of epées conform with the Rules.
-Checking the insulation of the wires, the travels and the pressure of the spring will be repeated each time a weapon is changed. - iii) The Referee will check that each pentathlete is not equipped with electronic communication equipment which would allow anyone off piste to communicate with the pentathlete during the bout. - iv) At the beginning of the bout the Referee will confirm that each pentathlete has placed such reserve equipment (that has been checked) near the appropriate end of the piste of the pentathlete concerned. - v) For the Fencing Bonus Round, the pentathletes/teams will compete under the same bout rules as above except that the controls will be conducted. - $3.4.2\,\,$ in the call room, as to clothing, point courses, weight of the point and reserve equipment. - 3.4.3 just prior to entry on the piste with regard to the lightening of the system and the isolation of the guard.
+Checking the insulation of the wires, the travels and the pressure of the spring will be repeated each time a weapon is changed. - iii) The Referee will check that each pentathlete is not equipped with electronic communication equipment which would allow anyone off piste to communicate with the pentathlete during the bout. - At the beginning of the bout the Referee will confirm that each pentathlete has placed such reserve equipment (that has been checked) near the appropriate end of the piste of the pentathlete concerned. - For the Fencing Direct Elimination phase, the pentathletes/relay teams will compete under the same bout rules as above except that the controls will be conducted: - a) in the call room, as to clothing, point courses, weight of the point and reserve equipment, b) just prior to entry on the piste with regard to the lightening of the system and the isolation of the guard.

-3.4.2 Non-regulation Equipment
+2.4.2 Non-regulation Equipment

-- i) Whenever a pentathlete is found to possess equipment that does not conform to these Rules, the UIPM Equipment Regulations or is defective, the equipment will be confiscated by the Referee on the piste immediately and checked.
-It will be returned to the pentathlete only after adjustment according with the rules and after a further check. - ii) If during a bout an irregularity concerning the equipment is found which could have been caused by conditions during the bout and the epée or bodywire in question have ceased to function, no penalty will be imposed.
+- i) Whenever a pentathlete is found to possess equipment that does not conform to these Rules, or is defective, the equipment will be confiscated by the Referee on the piste immediately and checked.
+It will be returned to the pentathlete only after adjustment according with the rules and after a further check. - ii) If during a bout an irregularity concerning the equipment is found which could have been caused by conditions during the bout and the epée or body wire in question have ceased to function, no penalty will be imposed.
 A hit made with such defective equipment will be valid.
-In all other cases of irregular equipment found during a bout, a penalty will be imposed according to Rule 3.6.3 i). - iii) The Referee will apply penalties according to Rule 3.6.3 i) if a pentathlete appears on piste:
+In all other cases of irregular equipment found during a bout, a penalty will be imposed according to Art.
+2.7.3 i). - iii) The Referee will apply penalties according to Art.
+2.7.3 i) if a pentathlete appears on piste: - a) with only one regulation weapon conforming to the Rules and Regulations, - b) with only one regulation body wire, c) with a weapon or body wire which does not work or which does not conform with a Rule or Regulation, d) whose weapon, at the moment they presents themselves on guard and ready to fence, has a curve which is more than 1cm, c) if it is established that the equipment does not conform to the Rules nor Regulations in a way not covered by the preliminary check, the Referee will penalise the pentathlete as specified in Art.
+2.7.3 ii).